Wow! How’d you do that incredible infographic in Canva without any typos?

-Step 1: On the Canva design you’re currently working on, highlight the text you want to spell check by dragging the cursor over it.
+Step 1: Highlight the text you want to spell check

-Either right-click and tap the Copy option or press Ctrl+C simultaneously to copy the text.
+Either right-click and select the “Copy” option or press “Ctrl+C” simultaneously to copy the text.

-Step 2: After copying the text, head to the word processing program you have (Google Docs or Microsoft Word).
+Step 2: Open the word processing program you have (Google Docs or Microsoft Word)

-Step 3: Click on the current page showing on your word processing program and paste the copied text by pressing Ctrl+V simultaneously.
+Step 3: Click on the current page and paste the copied text

-Right-clicking on the blank word document and tapping the Paste option is also another way to do this step.
+Right-clicking on the blank Word document and clicking the “Paste” option is also another way to do this step.

-Step 5: After thoroughly spell-checking that text, just highlight it again, copy it, and head back to Canva to paste the text’s newly-corrected form.
+Then copy the corrected word and head back to Canva to paste the text’s newly-corrected form.

 Though this hack’s quite lengthy, it works for those who don’t have plans of installing browser extensions or simply aren’t techy enough to do so.